 As creatives, we have a choice.
 We can be either a martyr and vow to be committed, dedicated, serious, grim, always-on-the-go, strive-for-excellence fit-more-in-a-day-to-achieve-more type.

-Or we can be a trickster and be artful, shrewd, play games, have fun, cheat- here-and-there-but-harm-no-one and put-in-less-and-get-more type of an artist.
+Or we can be a trickster and be artful, cunning, play games, have fun, cheat- here-and-there-but-harm-no-one and put-in-less-and-get-more type of an artist.

 I was recently going through Elizabeth Gilbert’s book Big Magic and stopped at a section that I had underlined when I first read the book years ago.
 I started rereading it and laughed my head off.

 How could I forget how much I enjoyed it when I read about the martyr and the trickster for the first time?

 How could I forget how much I wanted to be a trickster?

 Here I am, six years later, still a martyr.

 Here is an excerpt from the chapter if you haven’t read it before or need a reminder.

 Martyr energy is dark, solemn, macho, hierarchical, fundamentalist, austere, unforgiving, and profoundly rigid.

 Trickster energy is light, sly, transgender, transgressive, animist, seditious, primal, and endlessly shape-shifting.